packit/requre/README.md

 $ pip3 install --user requre
 ```

-You can also install `requre` from `master` branch, if you are brave enough:
+You can also install `requre` from `main` branch, if you are brave enough:

 You can use our [`packit/packit-requre-master` Copr repository](https://copr.fedorainfracloud.org/coprs/packit/packit-requre-master/):